frederic-perez/AmE-dictionary/data/dictionary.md

 __commonwealth__ _n_
 __Commonwealth__ _n_
 __commotion__ _n_
+__communicant__ _n_ _Even the Eucharist might be withheld unless the communicant produced an offering which made a mockery of the ritual._
 __communion wafers__
 __communiqué__ _n_ :two: (communiqués) An official statement.
 __comorbidity__ _n_ (Pathology) The occurrence of more than one illness or condition at the same time.